 These were coast defense guns developed by the Army for use against German Schnellboots ("E-boats") and other small craft.
+The first prototypes were under test by 1928 and series production began in 1934.
 Twenty-two of them were transferred to the Navy and used on old destroyers detailed for coastal escort duties.

 Constructed of A tube, part length jacket and breech ring.
 Used a semi-automatic sliding breech block.

 |Designation||6-pdr / 10cwt QF Mark I|

 |Ship Class Used On||Destroyers Campbell, Mackay, Montrose, Whitshed, Wivern, Worcester, Walpole and Windsor|

 |Date Of Design||N/A|

 |Bore Length||105.47 in (2.679 m)|

 |Grooves||(24) 0.012 in deep x 0.220 in (0.30 mm x 5.59 mm)|